Roschon Johnson, RB, Texas | NFL Draft Scouting Report

 Johnson did a little bit of everything for Texas.
 Yes, he took carries and helped shoulder the workload for Robinson.
 But he also lead blocked and pass blocked.
 He took catches out of the backfield and split out wide at times.
 He went in motion and took running snaps from the wildcat position as well.

-Along the way, Johnson proved himself to be an extremely competent complementary threat to Robinson.
-NFL evaluators will not only like that Johnson stayed, but also that he made the most of his place in a talented Texas backfield and found a way to produce.
-That perseverance could take him far in the NFL, where he’ll finally be out of Robinson’s shadow.
+NFL evaluators no doubt made note of the fact that Johnson not only stayed but also made the most of his place in a talented Texas backfield and found a way to produce.
+That perseverance could take him far in the NFL, where he’ll at least be out of Robinson’s shadow.

 Roschon Johnson Scouting Report